 But Forrester takes this concept one step further and suggests that, in light of the effect social media has on the purchase process, what we’re dealing with is no longer a funnel, but a lifecycle, which puts the consumer in the driver’s seat (pun intended).

-Forrester recommends that businesses rethink the funnel concept in favor of the lifecycle for the following reasons:
+Forrester recommends that businesses rethink the marketing funnel concept in favor of the lifecycle for the following reasons:

 - The funnel concept is beginning to fray;